Grad School Year One: An Honest Recap

 Wrap it up

 I know this has been a long-winded post, so if you’re still with me, you’re probably either a prospective grad student or my mom (hi, mom!).
 Before I went down to Tuscaloosa for my orientation, I did a LOT of Googling to try and get a sense of what to expect, and I came up dry.
-I mentioned in my Summer Plans video that I rely on the personal accounts of others a lot to ease my own nerves about new situations.
+I rely on the personal accounts of others a lot to ease my own nerves about new situations.
 Since I couldn’t find much about this particular situation, especially not from the perspective of a nervous new mom, I thought it might be helpful to share my own experience.
 If you find that you’re in those shoes and feeling a little unsure, I’d be happy to talk things out with you in more detail!
 Just leave a comment here or reach out on twitter.
 For now, I’m looking forward to a month of sunshine and relaxation before things ramp back up for year 2.